scuzzydude/asimov/asimov.md

 In addition, the protocol will issue tokens in exchange for processing transactions.
 The tokens in the value domain are credits for API requests to The Foundation.
 The tokens in the responsibility domain are credits for scoot registration.
 The engineer sets the relative value of these credits as a method of flow control.

 The Foundation is also a node in the protocol network.
-It may process transactions, and since it is always the prime node for entry into the responsibility network, can process transactions in lieu of fairly distributing transactions to the network.
+It may process transactions, and since it is always the prime node for entry into the responsibility network, it can process transactions in lieu of fairly distributing transactions to the network.
 This is a means of flow control and equalization.

 Nodes processing transaction in the value domain incur higher risk when dealing with anonymous addresses, and higher staking costs, thus there is an option to pay fees for higher priority transactions.
 The Foundation would be able to step in and process no-fee transactions when they are neglected by staking nodes.